 Banks

-and shall also mean the land located within 200 feet from the outer boundary of any potential or certified Vernal Pools.

-“Commission” means the Tewksbury Conservation Commission.
+Commission: means the Tewksbury Conservation Commission.

-“Department” means the Massachusetts Department of Environmental Protection (DEP).
+Department: means the Massachusetts Department of Environmental Protection (DEP).

-“Dredge” means to deepen, widen, or excavate, either temporarily or permanently.

-“Flooded” means a condition in which the soil surface is temporarily covered with flowing water from any source, such as streams overflowing their banks, runoff from adjacent or surrounding slopes, inflow from high tides, or any combination of sources.

-“Freshwater wetlands” are wet meadows, marshes, swamps and bogs.

-“Isolated Land Subject to Flooding” is any isolated depression without an inlet or outlet which at least once a year confines standing water to a volume of at least ¼ acre-foot of water with an average depth of at least six inches.
-The boundary is the perimeter of the largest observed or recorded volume of water confined in the basin.

-“Lake” means any open body of fresh water with a surface area of ten acres or more, and shall include great ponds.

-“Land Under Waterbodies and Waterways”: the definition, critical characteristics, and boundaries for this term shall be consistent with what is stated within 310 CMR 10.56(2).

-“Local Resource Areas” means those areas of the Town referenced in the “Jurisdiction” section below.
-The Commission has jurisdiction over these local resource areas.

-“Marshes” are areas where a plant community exists in standing or running water during the growing season and where a significant part of the vegetational community is composed of, but not limited to nor necessarily including all, of the following plants or groups of plants: arums (Araceae), bladder worts (Utricularia), burr reeds (Sparganiaceae), button bush (Cephalanthus occidentalis), cattails (Typha), duck weeds (Lemnaceae), eelgrass (Vallisneria), frog bits (Hydrocharitaceae), horsetails (Equisetaceae), hydrophilic grasses (Gramineae), leatherleaf (Cahmaedaphne calyculata) pickerel weeds (Pontederiaceae), pipeworts (Eriocaulon), pond weeds (Potamogeton), rushes (Junceaceae), sedges (Cyperaceae), smartweeds (Polygonum), sweet gale ((Myrica gale), water milfoil (Haloragaceae), water lilies (Nymphaeaceae), water starworts (Callitrichaceae), water willow (Decodon verticillatus).
+No Build Zone: means that portion of the Buffer Zone upgradient of the No Disturb Zone and extending to a line fifty feet (50’) from the edge of those Resource Areas incorporated into the definition of Buffer Zone, contiguous or intermittent, with a defined dimension, subject to restriction, defined in this Bylaw.

+No Disturb Zone: means that portion of the Buffer Zone which extends twenty-five feet (25’) from the edge of those Resource Areas incorporated into the definition of Buffer Zone, continuous or intermittent, with a defined dimension, subject to restriction, defined in this Bylaw.

-“Person” means an entity which includes any individual, group of individuals, association, partnership, corporation, company, business organization, trust, estate, the Commonwealth or political subdivision thereof to the extent subject to Town Bylaws, administrative agency, public or quasi-public corporation or body, a municipality, and any other legal entity, its legal representatives, agents or assigns.
+Person: means an entity which includes any individual, group of individuals, association, partnership, corporation, company, business organization, trust, estate, the Commonwealth or political subdivision thereof to the extent subject to Town Bylaws, administrative agency, public or quasi-public corporation or body, a municipality, and any other legal entity, its legal representatives, agents or assigns.

-“Ponds”:
+Ponds:

 (1) Shall include any substantially open body of fresh water with a surface area observed or recorded, within ten years prior to the date of application, of at least 5,000 square feet.
 Ponds may be either naturally occurring or man-made by impoundment, excavation, or otherwise.
 Ponds shall contain standing water except for periods of extended drought.
 For the purposes of this definition, extended drought shall be defined at 310 CMR 10.00 as it may be amended.

 (2) Notwithstanding the above, the following man-made bodies of open water shall not be considered ponds: swimming pools or other impervious man-made basins.

+Project Locus: means the property boundaries of the lot(s) on which an applicant proposes to perform an activity subject to the Bylaw, or in the case of a Notice of Intent application proposing work within a public roadway or easement, Project Locus shall mean the spatial extent of proposed activities that meet the definition of Alter herein within said roadway or easement.

+Quorum: A majority of the Commission members in office.

-“Rare Species” means, without limitations, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife, regardless whether the site in which they occur has been previously identified by the Division.
+Rare Species: means, without limitations, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife.

-“Resource Areas (natural or created)” include any bordering/isolated freshwater wetlands, marshes, wet meadows, bogs, swamps, lakes, ponds (natural or created), rivers, streams, banks, vernal pools, land under water in each resource area, Riverfront Area, land subject to flooding or inundation by groundwater or surface waters, and buffer zones as defined in the Bylaw.
+Resource Areas: include any natural or created bordering/isolated freshwater wetlands, marshes, wet meadows, bogs, swamps, lakes, ponds (natural or created), rivers, streams, banks, vernal pools, Land Under Water and Waterways, Riverfront Area, and Bordering/Isolated Land Subject to Flooding.
+Note that section 18.04.040(5) of the Bylaw shall be deferred to regarding whether a stormwater management system by itself may constitute a jurisdictional Resource Area or Buffer Zone.